 This requirement may be fulfilled by courses from either the UMKC General Education Core or the College of Arts and Sciences Degree Requirements.

-Students must successfully complete the major requirements below with at least 18 of the 36 required hours taken in the department at UMKC with 12 of those hours at the 300-level or above.
+Students must successfully complete the major requirements below with at least 18 of the 36 required hours taken in the Classical and Ancient Studies Program at UMKC with 12 of those hours at the 300-level or above.

 |I. Literary Survey:||9|